snotskie/ttrpg/md/endeavored.md

 **Units:** "Units" are characters with a single Unit Stat, no track position, its Unit Stat is never spent, and they can only Attack and be Attacked by other units.
 Each unit has a track, which ends at the position equal to the unit's Unit Stat Die size.
 Anything placed or moved beyond this is placed at the last track position instead.
 You and your fellow "operators" begin at position 0 on your unit's track.
 Effects may extend your unit's track during the Endeavor.

 **Unit Actions:** All operators use the Ally Actions from Monstrous Endeavors.
 Units do not have a turn as normal but instead immediately act when they receive Help.
 They may act <b>X</b> times per round this way, using their Unit Stat Die.
+Units do not have special actions.

 **Unit Size:** Attacks against a unit are one rank more difficult for each size smaller the Defender's Unit Stat Die is than the Attacker's.
 Moving to an opposing unit's track requires a Check one rank more difficult for each size smaller the destination unit's Unit Stat Die is than the current unit's.

-**Hits:** When a unit is "hit," choose a random position at 1 or greater on its track.
+**Hits:** When a unit is "hit," choose a random position on its track.
 Add a Hit Button there if one is not there already.

 **Goal:** Place three Hit Buttons in a row on your opponents' units' tracks before they do the same to yours.